-- 7.4.6.1 Manually operated flashing red light visible from astern to indicate when the ship is stopped shall be provided onboard.
+7.4.6.1 A ship, which is involved in ice escort shall be equipped with a manually operated flashing red light visible from astern to indicate when the ship is stopped.
 The flashing light shall have a range of visibility of at least 2 nautical miles.
 Construction and characteristics of the light shall meet the applicable requirements of 3.1.6 and 3.2.1, Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships.
-Arc of visibility in horizontal and vertical plane shall be the same as for stern lights in compliance with 3.1.2, Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships. - 7.4.6.2 The light specified in 7.4.6.1 shall be effective at design ambient temperature or at the temperature stated in 3.1.3.3, Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships (whichever is lower).
+Arc of visibility in horizontal and vertical plane shall be the same as for stern lights in compliance with 3.1.2, Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships.

+7.4.6.2 The light specified in 7.4.6.1 shall be effective at design ambient temperature or at the temperature stated in 3.1.3.3, Part III "Signal Means" of the Rules for the Equipment of Sea-Going Ships (whichever is lower).